DanWahlin/AccountAtAGlance/readme.md

 * John Papa
 * Corey Schuman

-While the code has changed a lot since the original version I appreciate the initial contributions from these awesome devs!
+While the code has changed a lot since the original version these devs played an important role in the application!